OSB Boards

 Moisture Resistant mdf is an incredibly versatile osb panel with a high internal bond strength, widely used in the construction and furniture industries for interior applications that may occasionally be exposed to moisture or humidity.
 It is suitable for all types of flooring.

-What are the Benefits of OSB Boards?
+What are the Benefits of an Oriented Strand Board?

 • Higher Strength (than plywood)

-When Compared to Plywood and other alternatives, OSB boards have a far greater shear strength.
+Compared to Plywood and other alternatives, OSB boards have a far greater shear strength.
 Because of its layered method of manufacturing OSB boards are incredibly strong and can withstand extreme pressure making OSB the best material for various applications.

 • Weather resistance